 The largest clothing-optional beach in Austria is right on the shores of the Danube River.

 The area where you can remove your clothing begins from Steinspornbrücke, a bike and footbridge, and ends at the southeast end of Donauinsel.

 FKK is written on the roads to guide you to the right spot.
 "FKK" (pronounced 'eff-ka-ka') printed on a sign or stenciled on a wall or sidewalk indicates freikörperkultur or nudist area.
 The area directly across from the marker on the Donauinsel is also designated as a gay beach on many maps.
 The beach is free; there is no nudist club on this site.

-There are some restaurants on the dam where it is acceptable to dine nude.
-Some days, there is also an ice cream vendor who drives around and also sells beverages.
+When you want to take a break from sunbathing, there are some restaurants on the dam where it is acceptable to dine nude.
+Some days, there is also a vendor who drives around selling ice cream and beverages.

-- By Car - Drive down the Kaisermühlendamm.
+- By Car: Drive down the Kaisermühlendamm (A22).
 If you are coming from the Südosttangente and cross the Danube River, take the exit for Olhafen Lobau and follow the road until you see a large oil refinery on the left-hand side.
-When you spot railway carriages on the left side, there will be parking spots over the next 2-3 kilometers.
-As you leave the car, walk up the dam on the right side of the road and down to the water.
+As you spot railway cars on the left side, look for parking spots over the next 2-3 kilometers.
+Leaving your car, walk up the dam on the right side of the road and down to the water.
 The water is crossable by two bridges and a swimming bridge.
-You can also get to the Donauinsel, another nudist beach.
 Parking can be challenging on weekends after 9 a.m. or after 11 a.m. on sunny days during the week.

-- By Bike - Donauinsel has many bike roads.
+- By Bike: Donauinsel has many bike paths.